WaunBroderick/Batch-OCR-Engine/README.md

-INPROD has met the short term objective of demonstrating value of an AI based document reader but it will inculcate future advanced and differing requirements of different processes to become even more effective in future.
+Batch-OCR-Engine has met the short term objective of demonstrating value of an AI based document reader but it will inculcate future advanced and differing requirements of different processes to become even more effective in future.

   </p></center>